mikependon/RepoDB/RepoDb.Documents/documentation.md

 ## Creating a Connection

-The repository object is used to create a connection object  for the caller to be able to used to manually manipulate the data.
+The repository object is used to create a connection object (`System.Data.IDbConnection`), allowing the caller to manually manipulate the data with its own.

- - **CreateConnection** - returns a connection object.
+A method named **CreateConnection** is used to create a new connection object.
 Below is the way on how to create a connection.
 ```
 var stockRepository = new StockRepository(connectionString);
 var connection = stockRepository.CreateConnection();